nbarikipoulos/poppy-robot-core/README.md

 - -r to select the register(s) to query,
 - -i to invert the output table form register/motor to motor/register.

-As example the following line will only display the temperature of the motors m1 and m5:
+As example the following line will only display the registry values for 'present_position' and 'goal_position' of the motors m2 to m5:
 ```shell
 poppy query -m m2 m3 m4 m5 -r present_position goal_position -i
 ```